learnbyexample/cli-computing/exercises/exercise-solutions.md

 >
 >suppress all normal output

-**2)** Which `cmp` option would you use to skip initial bytes for comparison purposes?
+**2)** Which `cmp` option would you use to skip the initial bytes for comparison purposes?
 The below example requires you to skip the first two bytes.

 ```bash
 $ echo '1) apple' > x1.txt